fweiss/passat-can/DOOR.md

 - handwritten B8/8 PK
 - purchased $14.75 + S&H Nov 18, 2023 on Ebay

+Other callouts on wiring diagrams:
+- J386 Driver DCU
+- J387 Front Passenger Door Door Control Unit

+> The one I got appears to be J387?

 ## Receive
 When the module is powered up it emits some frames for five seconds.
 The CAN bus is at 500 kbps.